-Looking at Huntington's drafts as Pirates' GM
+MLB preview: Looking at Huntington's drafts as Pirates' GM

 Lost pick: RHP Vic Black (first round, supplemental) was the compensation pick for the failure to sign Scheppers.
 Black pitched in three games for the Pirates, then was traded with Dilson Herrera to the Mets for Marlon Byrd and John Buck.

-Wasted pick: RHP Zach Von Rosenberg (sixth round) got a $1.2 million signing bonus, but never climbed higher than High-A Bradenton.
+Wasted pick: RHP Zach Von Rosenberg (sixth round) got a $1.2 million signing bonus but never climbed higher than High-A Bradenton.

 Others: RHP Brooks Pounders (second round), RHP Phil Irwin (21st).